-Samsung Galaxy Note 9 is as beautiful as it is powerful, with its Super AMOLED display, powerful Snapdragon 845 processor, 128 GB storage, and of course, the S-Pen make it a truly smart phone.
-But to use the device to its full potential, you need apps that make the best use out of Note 9.
+Samsung Galaxy Note 10 is as beautiful as it is powerful, with its Super AMOLED display, powerful Snapdragon 845 processor, 128 GB storage, and of course, the S-Pen makes it a truly SMART phone.
+But to use the device to its full potential, you need apps that make the best use out of Note 10.

 1. Sketchbook by Autodesk

-The Galaxy Note 9 comes with a scribbling app which packs some of the basic tools like a pencil, a paint brush, an eraser etc. However, Sketchbook is a drawing and coloring app for professional artists, I can also use it to draw impressive art(hah).
+The Galaxy Note 9 comes with a scribbling app that packs some of the basic tools like a pencil, a paintbrush, an eraser, etc. However, Sketchbook is a drawing and coloring app for professional artists, I can also use it to draw impressive art(hah).
 Sketchbook has a variety of tools and instruments which replicate the strokes almost identical to the real thing.
-It has rulers, layers, color bucket etc. The Pen support disables the touch so you won’t accidentally ruin your work by touching it.
+It has rulers, layers, color bucket, etc. The Pen support disables the touch so you won’t accidentally ruin your work by touching it.

-Note 9 is a great phone for quick note taking but the inbuilt note app does not offer many features.
+Note 10 is a great phone for quick note-taking but the inbuilt note app does not offer many features.
 This is where Squid comes in.
-Squid is a note-taking app which allows you to create notes, edit and modify PDFs.
+Squid is a note-taking app that allows you to create notes, edit and modify PDFs.
 You can use the S-Pen to make the edits and highlight any changes with hand-drawn remarks.
 You can also choose from a list of templates ranging from standard notebook layout, graph, to music sheets and create your personal notebook.
 Also, you can sign your PDFs with the S-Pen and that’s pretty neat.